MarceloxOFH/prev-enola-documentation/docs/user_guide.md

           num_iteratons=1
       )
       ```
-*After executing the Tracking, you have successfully completed all the necessary steps in sending online chat data.
-You can analyze the data in the Enola web interface by logging in.*
+*After executing the tracking, you have successfully completed all the necessary steps to send online chat data.
+You can analyze the data in the Enola-AI platform*

 ### Complete Example: Sending Online Chat Data

-**Note 1: It is recommended to define the variable `user_input` to store the message input from the user and replace the hardcoded message in `message_input` with `user_input`.
-By following good programming practices, you can achieve a cleaner and more organized code.**

 ```python
 # Import necessary libraries